Yo Perreo Sola

 "Yo Perreo Sola" (English: "I Twerk Alone") is a song by Puerto Rican rapper Bad Bunny from his second studio album YHLQMDLG (2020), featuring uncredited vocals by Nesi.
 The song's music video features Bad Bunny performing in drag.
 It won a Latin Grammy Award for Best Reggaeton Performance.
 A remix featuring Nesi and Ivy Queen was released on October 14, 2020, following their performance of the song at the 2020 Billboard Music Awards.

 Production

 Musically, "Yo Perreo Sola" comprises 808 drums and "stripped-down" reggaeton beats.
-It features vocals from Puerto Rican Latin trap artist Nesi (Genesis Rios).
+It features uncredited vocals from artist Nesi (Genesis Rios).
 According to Rolling Stone, the song "is dedicated to those who desire to dance alone, and safely, at the club."
 Bad Bunny told the magazine in an interview:

 I wrote it from the perspective of a woman.
 I wanted a woman's voice to sing it—'yo perreo sola'—because it doesn’t mean the same thing when a man sings it.
 But I do feel like that woman sometimes.